Mall revenue recovery to be restricted to 80-85% of pre-pandemic levels this fiscal: Crisil

-New Delhi, April 14 (IANS) The revenue of shopping malls is foreseen growing by 45-55 per cent this fiscal after an expected 45 per cent decline in fiscal 2021, Crisil Ratings said.
+New Delhi: The revenue of shopping malls is foreseen growing by 45-55 per cent this fiscal after an expected 45 per cent decline in fiscal 2021, Crisil Ratings said.

 Accordingly, the expected growth will still be 15-20 per cent below the pre-pandemic levels because of continuing waivers for some under-performing retail segments and the possibility of fresh waivers across segments due to mobility curbs following the second wave of the Covid-19 pandemic.